ankaAR/bestiario5e/_creatures/zariel.md

 Zariel can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 Zariel regains spent legendary actions at the start of her turn.

-***Immolating Gaze (Costs 2 Actions)*** Zariel turns her magical gaze toward one creature she can see within 120 feet of her and commands it to combust.
+***Immolating Gaze (cuesta 2 acciones)*** Zariel turns her magical gaze toward one creature she can see within 120 feet of her and commands it to combust.
 The target must succeed on a DC 26 Wisdom saving throw or take 22 (4d10) fire damage.

 ***Teleport*** Zariel uses her Teleport action.